msbeaule/count-unique-words/README.md

 # Count Unique Words

-Counts how many times each word appears in a `.txt` file.
+Counts how many times each word appears in text files.

-In `main.rs`, you can specify what words to skip, and to only show the words that have a certain minimum of hits.
+In `main.rs`, you can specify what words to skip, to only show the words that have a certain minimum of hits, or only show the first x number of words.

 ## Run

+Single file (can be any extension):

 ```
 cargo run -- <file.txt>